PorridgePi/RCJ-Soccer-Open-2023/README.md

 For Visual Studio Code:

+- Clone this repository: `git clone https://github.com/PorridgePi/RCJ-Soccer-Open-2023`
+- Change directory: `cd RCJ-Soccer-Open-2023/`
+- Initialise Git submodule(s): `git submodule update --init --recursive`
-- Clone and open this repository in VSCode
+- Open the repository in VSCode
 - Install the PlatformIO plugin
 - Use the PlatformIO plugin to compile and upload code onto the microcontrollers